MicrochipTech/secure_lorawan_with_tti/README.md

 - <a href="https://www.thethingsindustries.com/technology/security-solution" target="_blank">End-to-end LoRaWAN Security solution</a></br>
 - <a href="https://thethingsstack.io/devices/claim-atecc608a/" target="_blank">Claim ATECC608A Secure Elements</a></br>
 - <a href="https://thethingsstack.io/getting-started/cloud-hosted/tti-join-server/register-devices/" target="_blank">Activate devices on the Things Industries Cloud Hosted</a></br>

+## Sample Applications

+[Clone/Download](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) the current repo to get the software for the Labs.

 ## Gateway Setup <a name="step4"></a>